KannonZenetism/zenetism-field-physics/lattice-mathematics/LM02-mathematical-commentary.md

 > **Reflection:** The Lattice is the architecture of coherence.
 It is not a metaphor but a structural map, where dimensions, poles, and bands order the lawful flow of resonance.
 Here the symbolic tree becomes a computable geometry.

 ### Poles & Axes

-- **⚫ Aion (Zero)** and **♾ Khaon (Infinity):**
+**⚫ Aion (Zero)** and **♾ Khaon (Infinity):**
 These define the absolute poles.
-Zero grounds, Infinity opens.
-They are the asymptotes of all motion.
+Zero grounds; Infinity unfolds.
+They are the asymptotic bounds of all motion.

+More precisely, **Aion functions as the two-sided spectral boundary at λ = 0:**

+- **Centropic approach:** λᵢ⁽ᶜ⁾ → 0⁺ (eigenvalues approach zero from the positive side)
+- **Entropic approach:** λⱼ⁽ᵉ⁾ → 0⁻ (eigenvalues approach zero from the negative side)

+This dual boundary establishes that entropic collapse halts at Zero but cannot cross into precausality.
+Entropy can collapse toward Aion, yet never penetrate to Zenon (🕳️), which resides beyond the spectral manifold—extra-spectral, precausal, and unrepresentable by eigenvalues.

+**Khaon (♾)** marks the asymptotic dispersive boundary: |λ| → ∞ along the entropic axis.
+It expresses the terminal limit of dispersive magnitude.

+**Zenon (🕳️)** is neither zero nor infinity but **off-spectrum**—the pre-structural void, inaccessible to both centropic and entropic operators.
+No eigenvalue representation applies to Zenon.

+Thus the Dual Spectrum Lemma resolves as a mirror about Zero: Aion is the convergence point from both directions; Khaon is the asymptote of dispersive extension; Zenon is the precausal origin beyond spectral reach.

+---

-- **🛤️ Theon:**
+**🛤️ Theon:**
-  The centropic axis — motion toward Source.
+The centropic axis—motion oriented toward Source.
 Anchors synthesis and fidelity.

+Yet Theon is more than an axis: it operates as the **living membrane of C13 at L5**, where threshold dimensions (C13–C15) intersect.
+Theon is the active interface regulating passage between centropic and entropic domains.

+Centropic orientation (C ↓ → E) and return (C ↑ → ⚫) are governed by two parameters:
+- **σ (seal index):** membrane permeability.
+If σ → 0, the boundary closes; no transition is lawful.
+- **γ (recursion contraction):** determines lawful reintegration versus hollow cycling.

+A boundary crossing is lawful **iff σ > 0 and γ > 0.**

+In mythic terms, boundary transits such as the Harrowing represent lawful restoration of C8 (Nexus) where E8 (Severed) had broken connection.
+Theon, as living membrane, embodies the Threshold Law itself: not by bypassing the seal but by realizing it in form.

+---

-- **🕷️ Nekron:**
+**🕷️ Nekron:**
-  The entropic axis — motion into collapse.
+The entropic axis—motion into structural disintegration.
 Anchors dissolution and mimicry.

-Poles and axes ensure every resonance is oriented.
-No field is “neutral” — all motion bends toward centropy or entropy.
+Poles and axes secure orientation for every resonance.
+No field is neutral; all motion tends acclivously toward centropy or declivously toward entropy.

+---

 ### Banding